passiv/snaptrade-sdks/sdks/csharp/docs/TradingApi.md

             var userId = "userId_example";  // string |
             var userSecret = "userSecret_example";  // string |
             var symbols = "symbols_example";  // string | List of universal_symbol_id or tickers to get quotes for.
-            var accountId = "accountId_example";  // Guid | The ID of the account to get quotes. var useTicker = true;  // bool? | Should be set to True if providing tickers. (optional)
+            var accountId = "accountId_example";  // string | The ID of the account to get quotes. var useTicker = true;  // bool? | Should be set to True if providing tickers. (optional)

             try